mp-czhang/mp-czhang.github.io/_clinical/clinical-Machine.md

 ---
 title: "Machine, QA, Detector Rotation"
 date: 2023-7-15
 excerpt: "During my three-month machine rotation, I delved deep into the foundamental therapeutic and diagnostic physcis.
 I consolidated my knowledge learned about radiation detection, linear accelerator and dosimetry.
-I Please click the title for more details! "
+I Please click the title to see what I have learned!"
 collection: clinical
 ---